Antanas Smetona: Early life and education

-In fall 1896, the administration of the Jelgava Gymnasium forced the Lithuanian students to recite their prayers in Russian while Latvian and German students were allowed to use their native languages.
+In autumn 1896, the administration of the Jelgava Gymnasium forced Lithuanian students to recite their prayers in Russian while Latvian and German students were allowed to use their native languages.
 Smetona and other students refused and were expelled.
 Most later agreed to pray in Russian and were re-admitted, but a handful who refused were prohibited from attending any other school.
 The students sent petitions to Pope Leo XIII and Ivan Delyanov, Minister of National Education.
-Smetona and two others, Jurgis Šlapelis and Petras Vaiciuška, managed to secure an audience with Delyanov who allowed the Lithuanians to pray in Latin and the expelled students to continue their education.
+Smetona and two others, Jurgis Šlapelis and Petras Vaiciuška, managed to secure an audience with Delyanov, who allowed the Lithuanians to pray in Latin and the expelled students to continue their education.
 Smetona did not return to Jelgava and finished up at Gymnasium No. 9 in Saint Petersburg.

-Upon graduation in 1897, Smetona entered the Faculty of Law of the University of Saint Petersburg.
-He was more interested in history and languages, but knew that as a Catholic his choices were limited to priest, lawyer, or doctor if he wanted to work in Lithuania.
+Upon graduation in 1897, Smetona entered the faculty of law of the University of Saint Petersburg.
+He was more interested in history and languages, but knew that as a Catholic, his choices were limited to priest, lawyer, or doctor if he wanted to work in Lithuania.
 Saint Petersburg, with a direct railway connection to Lithuania, was becoming a Lithuanian cultural center.
-Smetona joined and chaired a secret Lithuanian student organization; he was later succeeded by Steponas Kairys.
+Smetona joined and chaired a secret Lithuanian student organization.
+He was later succeeded by Steponas Kairys.
 He also joined a Lithuanian choir led by Česlovas Sasnauskas, organist at the Church of St. Catherine.
 Smetona was exposed to socialist ideas and even read Marx's Capital, but resolutely rejected them.
 He was expelled from the university, imprisoned for two weeks, and deported to Vilnius for participating in the February 1899 student protests.
-It was the first time Smetona visited the city, the historical capital of the Grand Duchy of Lithuania, and it left a deep impression on him.
+It was the first time Smetona had visited the city, the historical capital of the Grand Duchy of Lithuania, and it left a deep impression on him.
 A month later, he was allowed to return to the university.

-In 1898, Smetona and his roommate, Vladas Sirutavičius, using a mimeograph printed about 100 copies of a brief Lithuanian grammar written by Petras Avižonis based on the German-language writings of Friedrich Kurschat.
-This grammar was insufficient for Lithuanian needs and in summer 1900 Jonas Jablonskis set out to work on his Lithuanian grammar.
+In 1898, Smetona and his roommate, Vladas Sirutavičius, using a mimeograph, printed about 100 copies of a brief Lithuanian grammar book written by Petras Avižonis based on the German-language writings of Friedrich Kurschat.
+This grammar book was insufficient for Lithuanian needs and in summer 1900, Jonas Jablonskis set to work on his Lithuanian grammar.
 He was assisted by Avižonis, Žemaitė, and Smetona, though Smetona mostly edited works of Bishop Motiejus Valančius.
-The grammar was published in 1901 and became a fundamental work in establishing the standard Lithuanian language.
-In early 1902, the police began investigating a network of Lithuanian book smugglers and raided Smetona's room where they found several prohibited Lithuanian publications.
-He was imprisoned in the Vyborg Castle, but managed to secure acquittal and graduate that spring.
+The grammar book was published in 1901 and became a fundamental work in establishing the standard Lithuanian language.
+In early 1902, the police began investigating a network of Lithuanian book smugglers and raided Smetona's room, where they found several prohibited Lithuanian publications.
+He was imprisoned in Vyborg Castle, but managed to secure acquittal and graduate that spring.